LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models

 In contrast, our Token Confidence method avoids this bottleneck by attempting to answer the question directly.
 We calculate the confidence score from the internal probability distribution (Softmax logits) of this first attempt.
 Since these logits are generated automatically during the forward pass, obtaining the confidence score costs virtually zero extra time.
 If the confidence is high, we directly output the initial answer, bypassing the need for a second inference round entirely.

 To empirically validate this workflow advantage, we compare the total inference time of the two decision mechanisms.
 As shown in \autoref{tab:confidence_vs_prompting}, our strategy is consistently faster across all benchmarks under identical hardware conditions.
 The efficiency gains are particularly pronounced on general reasoning datasets (e.g., saving 25 minutes on POPE, a 26.8\% reduction), where a large portion of queries can be answered using only the global view.
-Even on challenging datasets like HR-Bench 8K where multi-scale visual context fusion is frequently triggered, our method still reduces overall latency by completely eliminating the redundant "Yes/No" token generation step.
+Even on challenging datasets like HR-Bench 8K where careful visual inspection is frequently triggered, our method still reduces overall latency by eliminating the redundant "Yes/No" token generation step.